slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'We don’t like people that see us in a way that doesn’t resonate with how we see ourselves.'*

-> *'If people forget it wasn't a good network anyway.'*
+> *'Forget those who forget you.
+Those who want to stay in your life, will always find a way.'*

 > *'I don't know if you've ever noticed this, but first impressions are often entirely wrong.' -- Lemony Snicket*